-By minimizing the amount of toys we have it has cut down on the amount of clean up time, and the boys have become way more creative when they play.
+By minimizing the number of toys we have it has cut down on the amount of clean-up time, and the boys have become way more creative when they play.

-Down stairs near our dinning room table is where we store games and art projects.
+Downstairs near our dining room table is where we store games and art projects.
 We do this because most art projects need an adult involved and most games are played at the table as a family.

 SIMPLIFY CLOTHING FOR KIDS

 I have made it as simple as possible for my children to get dressed themselves.
 All of the clothes are separated into bins and stored in low drawers.
-I encourage them to pick out their clothes and get dressed themselves.
+I encourage them to pick out their clothes and get dressed.